 Title II FHA Loans

-Like the Title 1 program, the FHA Title II loan program allows borrowers to take out FHA-insured loans to purchase a manufactured home.
+Like the Title I program, the FHA Title II loan program allows borrowers to take out FHA-insured loans to purchase a manufactured home.
 The difference?
 Title II loans can only be used for manufactured homes that are permanently attached to a piece of land.
 In other words, you can’t use this program to purchase a manufactured home that is mobile.

 The benefit of a Title II loan is that you will generally find more lenders who offer them, which means you can shop around for better loan terms.
 Also, terms are more flexible than with Title I loans.
+However, the home must be 8 feet or more in width and 40 feet or more in length.
+It must also have a floor area of at least 400 square feet and be built after June 15, 1976.

 Title II loan limits will vary depending on where you live.
 You can use this HUD search tool to find the limit in your area.